qlik-oss/core-website/docs/tooling/corectl.md

 # Corectl

-Qlik Core Command (corectl) is a tool that delivers a command line interface (CLI) for the Qlik Associative Engine.
+Qlik Core Control (corectl) is a tool that delivers a command line interface (CLI) for the Qlik Associative Engine.
 With corectl you can interact with your apps, objects, and data.

 ![screenshot](../images/corectl.png)